cacodemonkey/ProjectUniversum/README.md

 Let me know if you have any questions or feedback in the comments.
 You can also [join the Discord](https://discord.gg/YQHjkGd89x) and check out the Universum Project channels.
 ## Technical Data
-The list is designed for and tested on the latest Steam version of Starfield (1.16.244.0 -June 11 2026).
+The list is designed for and tested on the latest Steam version of Starfield (1.16.244.0 - June 11 2026).